 Tests and Other Work Scheduled during the Term

 Students are expected to take all tests and quizzes at the scheduled times during the term.
 A student who is absent from a test because of illness or an equally compelling reason must inform the course instructor of the reason for the absence at the first opportunity.
 The instructor then decides whether the test is to be waived or a makeup test is to be given.
-An unauthorized absence from a test or quiz will normally result in a failing grade for that portion of the course.
 Course professors typically assign other written work to be completed prior to the end of classes.
 Students are required to submit this work by the date assigned by the professor.
 While professors may extend these deadlines to the last day of reading period (dean's date), extensions are not permitted beyond that date.
 Failure to submit required work will result in the assignment of a failing grade for that component of the course.

 Selecting a Department

-At times designated by the registrar, all students select a departmental concentration.
-Unless granted special permission by the director of undergraduate studies, a student may enter a department only if the courses designated as prerequisites for the concentration have been successfully completed.
+At times designated by the registrar, all students select a departmental major.
+Unless granted special permission by the director of undergraduate studies, a student may enter a department only if the courses designated as prerequisites for the major have been successfully completed.
 Prerequisites normally must be taken as graded courses.

 A student may transfer from one department to another only with the approval of the new department and the student's residential college dean or assistant dean, acting for the Faculty Committee on Examinations and Standing.
 While some exceptions do exist, such transfers must normally be made by the start of the second term of junior year.
 A junior transferring to a new department must complete all required junior independent work by the start of senior year and must be capable of completing all departmental and University requirements within the normal eight-term program.
 The grades for any independent work completed prior to transferring to a new department will remain on the student's transcript.